-- 3.1 The Plan shall be administered by the Company's Board of Directors (the "Board") or such committee of directors as the Board shall designate (the "Committee"), which shall consist of not less than two directors each of whom is (a) a non-employee director, as such term is defined in Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") or any successor rule, and (b) an outside director satisfying the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended, or any successor thereto (the "Code").
+- 3.1 The Plan shall be administered by the Company's Board of Directors (the "Board") or such committee of directors as the Board shall designate (the "Committee"), which shall consist of not less than two directors each of whom is a non-employee director, as such term is defined in Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") or any successor rule.
 The members of the Committee shall serve at the pleasure of the Board. - 3.2 The Committee shall have full authority and power, except with respect to Awards to Outside Directors (as defined below), to grant Awards, to interpret the Plan and to make such rules and regulations and establish such practices and procedures as it deems appropriate for the administration of the Plan.
-In particular, and without limiting its authority and powers, except with respect to Awards to Outside Directors, the Committee shall have the authority and power, subject to the Plan and applicable law and exchange requirements, to determine: - (a) whether and to what extent any Award or combination of Awards will be granted hereunder, including whether any Awards will be granted in tandem with each other; - (b) the Eligible Persons to whom Awards will be granted; - (c) the number of shares of the common stock of the Company (the "Stock") to be covered by each Award granted hereunder subject to the limitations contained herein;
+In particular, and without limiting its authority and powers, except with respect to Awards to Outside Directors, the Committee shall have the authority and power, subject to the Plan and applicable law and exchange requirements, to determine: - (a) whether and to what extent any Award or combination of Awards will be granted hereunder, including whether any Awards will be granted in tandem with each other; - (b) the Eligible Persons to whom Awards will be granted; - (c) the number of shares of the common stock of the Company (the "Stock") to be covered by each Award granted hereunder subject to the limitations contained herein; - (d) the terms and conditions of any Award granted hereunder, including, but not limited to, any vesting or other restrictions based solely on such performance objectives (the "Performance Objectives"); - (e) the treatment of Awards upon an Eligible Person's retirement, disability, death, termination for cause or other termination of employment or other service; - (f) the fair market value of the Stock on a given date pursuant to a formula or otherwise; provided, however, that if the Committee fails to make a determination, fair market value of the Stock on a given date shall be the closing sale price on a given date, or if no such sale of Stock occurs on such date, the next preceding date on which a sale occurred; - (g) that an amount of any dividends declared with respect to the number of shares covered by an Award (i) will be paid to the grantee currently or (ii) will be deferred and deemed to be reinvested or (iii) will otherwise be credited to the grantee, or that the grantee has no rights with respect to such dividends; - (h) whether, to what extent, and under what circumstances Stock and other amounts payable with respect to an Award will be deferred either automatically or at the election of a grantee, including providing for and determining the amount (if any) of deemed earnings on any deferred amount during any deferral period; - (i) whether to amend the terms of any Award, prospectively or retroactively; provided, however, that no amendment shall impair the rights of the Award holder without his or her written consent: and - (j) whether to substitute new Stock Options for previously granted Stock Options, or for options granted under other plans or agreements, in each case including previously granted options having higher option prices, and the terms and conditions of such new Stock Options.